+Set sail on a leisurely Caribbean cruise to the islands of Aruba, Bonaire and Curacao.
 The ABC Islands are known for having the sunniest, driest climate in the Caribbean.
 With calm waters, fantastic diving locations, and warm hospitality, it’s no wonder they’re one of the best January cruise destinations.

 Bonaire is an island bursting with color, both on land and in the surrounding sea.
-Pastel-colored houses in shades of pink, orange, and lime green cluster on the island, and flocks of pink flamingos hang out near mangroves and saltpans.
+Pastel-colored houses in shades of pink, orange, and lime green cluster on the island, and flocks of pink flamingos feed near mangroves and saltpans.
 Under the sea, a dazzling variety of colorful fish and corals await.

 On a January cruise, pick any one of Curacao’s 38 beaches and enjoy stunning views, pristine stretches of white sand, and conveniently located bars and restaurants.
 Take time to stroll Willemstad, the island’s capital and a UNESCO World Heritage Site, with its colorful colonial buildings and European ambiance.

 Visit the floating market along the waterfront where locals shop for produce and fresh fish.
 Tour the Mikvé Israel-Emanuel Synagogue, the oldest active synagogue in the Western Hemisphere.